CavernCrawlers/CavernCrawlers.github.io/CharacterCreation.md

 - Lawful Good [Not well defined and covers two aspects of personality instead of one.]

 ## Pick a Name, Goal and Ties
-The final step is to give your character a thematically appropriate name, at least one short and one long-term goals and a reason why it is they're willing to risk their life along side these other adventurers.
+The final steps are to give your character a thematically appropriate name, at least one short and one long-term goal and a reason why it is they're willing to risk their life along side these other adventurers.

 Goals should be something that the character is potentially willing to die for rather than stay at home living a comfy life.
 Also, make sure it isn't something that will interfere with the fun of the rest of the group.